Originally posted in December 2018, updated and made even more awesome in March 2020

 To remain healthy, our bodies need both saturated and unsaturated fatty acids.
 When fat is fully saturated (meaning it is holding all of the hydrogen it can – here I go using that chemistry that I swore I never would!), it interacts the least with other molecules in the body.
 Thus, we say it is the most stable.
 That is what makes saturated fats helpful to us structurally – because they help stabilize cell membranes, making the cell less susceptible to damage.
 It is damage to cells that ultimately lead to illness and disease.
 Therefore, YES even saturated fats have a use in our bodies.
 Although these fats have gotten a bad rap in older reports, new research has shown that some saturated fats (shorter-chain ones) offer important health benefits.
 Butter, for example, contains butyric acid and is associated with reduction of cancer risk.

 Dr. Mercola states that the claim that all saturated fat should be eliminated is “a misguided fallacy that has been harming our health for the last 30-40 years”.
 Saturated fats found in butter and coconut oil (myristic acid and lauric acid) play key roles in immune health.
 Loss of sufficient saturated fatty acids in white blood cells hampers their ability to recognize and destroy foreign invaders, such as viruses, bacteria, and fungi.
 Additionally, certain saturated fats, particularly those found in butter, coconut oil, and palm oil function directly as signalling messengers that influence metabolism, including such critical jobs as the appropriate release of insulin.
-Of course, moderation is the key.
+Of course like all things, moderation is the key.
 The inclusion of a few small servings each week of saturated fats from lean cuts of organic red meat and tropical oils (coconut oil) will provide these benefits, as well as provide a healthy dose of iron, selenium, zinc and many B-vitamins.
-Likewise, the occasional small pat of grass-fed butter provides a healthy dose of this saturated fat and some vitamin A and D2.
+Likewise, the occasional small pat of grass-fed butter provides a healthy dose of this saturated fat along with some vitamin A and D2.

 1 Source: http://articles.mercola.com/sites/articles/archive/2012/05/31/coconut-oil-for-healthyheart